-As with any major life change, parties need to consider creating a new will after a divorce.
+As with any significant life change, parties must consider creating a new will after a divorce.
 People like to think of wills as something you can set and forget.
-In the case of a divorce, it is highly likely you will want to alter your will.
+In the case of a divorce, you will likely want to alter your will.
 You will especially want a new will if your former spouse is the beneficiary.

-The will does not have to be rewritten entirely, but some prefer this option for the sake of simplicity.
-It can often seem easier to have an attorney draft a new will you can sign.
+The will does not have to be rewritten entirely, but some prefer this option for simplicity.
+It can often seem easier to have an attorney draft a new will that you can sign.
 Other options include:

 - Incorporating a “codicil” to an existing will.
 This is similar to a postscript and does not require witnesses.